Our Favorite Paris Restaurants by Neighborhood: Oberkampf

 Astier is an old-time bistro complete with red-and-white checkered tablecloths, rustic wood paneling and art deco lamps.

 Chef Christophe Kestler creates pure magic here: grilled Charolais beef in anchovy butter and smoked herrings with warm potato salad are among our favorites.
-But the star attraction remains their renowned all-you-can-eat cheese platter with 15 types of cheese—arguably the best of its kind in Paris.
+The star attraction remains their renowned all-you-can-eat cheese platter with 15 types of cheese—arguably the best of its kind in Paris.

 Surprises await behind the blue facade of this popular Italian trattoria, including a giant fake tree and raw prosciuttos hanging from the ceiling.
 The greatest surprise, however, is the food.